Dark Mode Light Mode

 What I’m about to tell is one those things that makes me love China.
 It’s truly fascinating.

-Every morning when her friend the hairdresser went to work se scanned her finger so that my friend could come to work later that day and didn’t have to get up early!
-It worked for quite some time but her friend the hairdresser some times came late to work.
-So, at the coffee shop they noticed that she wasn’t always on time.
+Every morning, when her friend, the hairdresser, went to work, she scanned her finger so that my friend could come to work later that day and didn’t have to get up early!
+It worked for quite some time, but her friend, the hairdresser, sometimes came late to work.
+So, at the coffee shop, they noticed that she wasn’t always on time.
 Ah well, it was fun while it lasted!

 As I mentioned, I had to scan my finger twice a day to get paid.
 At some point that year, my wife and I wanted to go on holiday, which made me realize… I would not be able to scan my finger!
 I was talking with my Chinese friend and told him about the holiday plans and that I could not scan my finger then.